jro31/jethro-codes/_articles/projects/blocks-falling.md

 It's not as stupid as it looks though.

-Remember that the block that we want is a 'J' shape.
-On its side.
+Remember that the block that we want is a 'J' shape (on its side).
 So:

 ![j-block](/images/projects/blocks-falling/j-block.jpeg)